naishaHarper/task-manager/README.md

-## task-manager
-**A project I'm building to practise programming and improve my problem-solving skills.**

 # Task Manager
+*A project I'm building to practise programming and improve my problem-solving skills.*

 This project is being developed to strengthen my programming and problem-solving skills through practical software development.